While there are a ton of amazing toddler toys, the trick is choosing a gift they’ll actually play with — and play with more than once.

 Ever gifted a toddler something that you thought was adorable, then the little one only played with the box?
 We’ve all been there.

-As a mom of three, you better believe I’ve been through that exact scenario.
+As a mom of 3 and aunt to 8, you better believe I’ve been through that exact scenario.
 Or, my kids loved a toy for exactly 24 hours, and then it was forgotten about and added to the pile of things to keep organized!

 Here I’m sharing 42 toddler gifts and ideas to help avoid those situations.
-Many of these products are things my kids (ages 2, 3 and 4) actually play with, and a few others are things I’m planning on getting them.
+Many of these products are things my kids or nieces and nephews actually played with, and a few others are things I’m planning on getting them.
 Hope this helps the never-ending “what should I get them?” dilemma!

 I love giving bath toys as a gift, because you can never have too many!
 Anything to make this frequent task more exciting is a good thing.